suabochica/suabochica-website/README.md

 ## Netlify
 This project uses Netifly to manage continous integration in the content updates of the website.
 Review the `netlifu.toml` file to know the repository setup.

+## Windows Setup
+To run this project in windows OS the next programs are required:
+- [RubyInstaller](https://rubyinstaller.org/downloads/) to install ruby on Windows
+- [Java](https://www.java.com/en/download/manual.jsp) to run the yui compressor nodejs module

+To install the gems you should use the next command:

+    ruby -S gem install {gem}